Force 10 from Navarone (film): Production

-Initial Development
+Initial development

-Initially there had been plans to produce the film shortly after the 1961 original with Gregory Peck and David Niven reprising their roles.
+There had been plans to produce the film shortly after the 1961 film, with Gregory Peck and David Niven reprising their roles.
 Following the success of the original film, producer Carl Foreman asked MacLean to write a hardcover sequel novel on which a follow-up film would be based, but the author was reluctant to write an entire novel and instead delivered a screen treatment.

-In April 1967 Carl Foreman announced he would make After Navarone with Anthony Quinn, Gregory Peck and David Niven reprising their roles and J Lee Thompson returning as director.
+In April 1967 Foreman announced he would make After Navarone with Anthony Quinn, Gregory Peck, and David Niven reprising their roles and J Lee Thompson returning as director.
 The film would be made by Columbia.
 In May 1967 it was announced the film would be called The High Dam and filming would take place in 1969.

-Filming did not proceed.
-MacLean decided to develop the screen treatment as a book and Force 10 from Navarone was published in 1968.
-The novel became a best seller.
+Filming, however, did not proceed: MacLean decided to develop the screen treatment as a book; he published Force 10 from Navarone in 1968, and the novel became a best seller.

 Throughout the 1970s Foreman tried to get financial backing for the film.
-In December 1972 MacLean said Foreman's plan was to use the original cast and commented "they'll look a bit old for the war now."
+In December 1972 MacLean said Foreman's plan was to use the original cast, but commented, "they'll look a bit old for the war now."

 Financing

 In September 1976 it was announced Foreman, Oliver Unger and the German finance company, Mondo Films, had acquired the screen rights to the novel and screenplay Force 10 from Navarone.
 Foreman wrote the treatment and served as executive producer, but Unger wound up producing.

 The producers wanted Robert Bolt to write the screenplay but he was busy working with David Lean.
 Bolt's agent Peggy Ramsey suggested they hire Robin Chapman.

 In August 1977, the production company set up to make the movie, Navarone Productions, signed an agreement with AIP for the latter to distribute the film.
 AIP provided $2.1 million of the budget.

 The film was originally budgeted at $8,312,224.
 AIP provided $2,104,942.93 to Navarone Productions and subsequently spent an additional $97,109.15 to produce a U.S. version of the film.
-Columbia Pictures advanced $2,900,000 and agreed to pay $1,100,000 more after delivery of the film in return for the exclusive and perpetual distribution rights in all territories outside the United States and Canada.
-A German investment group contributed $1 million, a Yugoslavian production company lent or provided services equal to $2 million; and American Broadcasting Company paid $1,800,000 for the right to broadcast the motion picture 3 times on network television.
+Columbia Pictures advanced $2.9 million and agreed to pay an additional $1.1 million after delivery of the film in return for the exclusive and perpetual distribution rights in all territories outside the United States and Canada.
+A German investment group contributed $1 million, a Yugoslavian production company lent or provided services equal to $2 million; and American Broadcasting Company paid $1.8 million for the right to broadcast the motion picture three times on network television.

 Cinematographer Christopher Challis recalled that the film was originally considered to be filmed in Pakistan until someone realised that Pakistanis did not resemble Yugoslavians or Germans and the expense to make them appear as such on film would be financially prohibitive.